What precautions are you taking against COVID-19 on site?

 You can check out Open Doors, our monthly volunteer orientation sessions to learn more about our organization and opportunities.
 Attendance is NOT required before volunteering on our construction sites.

-The orientation sessions are recommended for everyone interested in non-construction volunteer positions, and we offer them on the first Thursday of each month from 6:30 to 8:00 PM.
+The orientation sessions are recommended for everyone interested in non-construction volunteer positions, and we offer them on the third Thursday of each month from 6:30 to 8:00 PM.
 To sign up to attend, email, or call 206-866-6783!

 Habitat does not provide childcare at the orientation.